Xiaojiuwo168/GA-FER/README.md

 # GA-FER

-Code implementation of GECCO 2022 paper "Neural architecture search using genetic algorithm for facial expression recognition".
+Code implementation of paper "Neural architecture search using genetic algorithm for facial expression recognition" published on GECCO 2022.

 ## Requirements
 - Pytorch